 California’s newest wine frontier

 Lompoc is located in a valley, which provides a consistent, ideal climate for grapes.
 As a result, several wineries and vineyards have popped up in and around the area.
-There are three main wine-tasting areas you should know about.
+There are four main wine-tasting areas you should know about.